-After the spread period organise for an Biosecurity SA Animal Health Officer or trained footrot contractor to inspect all mobs again to ensure the eradication program has been successful.
+After the spread period organise for an LLS district veterinarian, biosecurity officer or trained footrot contractor to inspect all mobs again to ensure the eradication program has been successful.
 If any lesions of footrot are identified in any mobs at this inspection the eradication has been unsuccessful, and a new program will be required for the infected mobs.